Yankees vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .250 with a double and a walk.
+- Robert heads into this matchup looking to extend his two-game hit streak.
+In his last five games he is hitting .250 with a double and a walk.

 Robert Recent Games